 Meet with one of our Certified Personal Trainers to start your weight training program. - Have FUN.
 Unwind your mind by being a "kid" for a day.
 Put on your ice skates and go skating, or try a game of Pickleball on our basketball court.
 Stress automatically decreases while you're having fun! - Monounsaturated fatty acids (MUFAs) may help lower your risk of heart disease by improving related risk factors.
 Fish, nuts (walnuts, almonds, pistachios), avocado, and olive oil are examples of Omega-3 fatty acids, which are healthy types of fat.
-Some research shows that MUFAs may also benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes. - Get your tape measures out.
-Just as you should know your blood pressure and cholesterol levels, it's also important to know your waist circumference when it comes to protecting your heart.
-Guidelines indicate that a high risk of heart disease and stroke starts when men's waistlines reach 40 inches and women's waistlines reach 34.65 inches. - Spice it up.
+Some research shows that MUFAs may also benefit insulin levels and blood sugar control, which can be especially helpful if you have type 2 diabetes. - Know your numbers.
+FREE blood pressure screening today 9:00-11:00 AM in the Aquatics Lobby.
+Know more than your blood pressure results.
+Be mindful of your cholesterol, triglycerides and weight.
+You want to understand your personal risk factors for heart disease and mark the progress you're making toward a heart healthier you. - Spice it up.
 Herbs and spices make food tasty and are also rich in health-promoting substances.
 Season your meals with herbs and spices rather than salt. - Reign in the red meat.
 Substitute poultry or fish for red meat.
 When eaten, make sure it's lean and keep portions small (about the size of a deck of cards).
 Go meat-free for a day, and eat plant-based, polyunsaturated fats, like olive oil, avocado, nuts & seeds, which have proven heart benefits. - Pass on the butter.
 Try olive or coconut oil as a healthy replacement for butter or margarine.
 Use it in cooking.

 After cooking pasta, add a touch of olive oil, some garlic and green onions for flavoring.
 Dip bread in flavored olive oil or lightly spread it on whole-grain bread for a tasty alternative to butter.
 Try tahini (blended sesame seeds) as a dip or spread for bread too. - Try interval training.
 Studies show that short, repeated bursts of intense cardio activity, followed by less intense activity (getting your heart rate up and down repeatedly), strengthens your cardiovascular system.
 Our new SPRINT class (High Intensity Interval Training on a bike!) is a perfect opportunity! - Chest pain doesn't always occur in the chest.
 With women, chest pain can actually occur in a number of places.
 Women can experience pain in the arm, back and even teeth that is actually associated with the heart.
 If you are experiencing abnormal pain, contact your physician. - Know your numbers.
 FREE blood pressure screening today 9:00-11:00 AM in the Aquatics Lobby.
 Know more than your blood pressure results.
 Be mindful of your cholesterol, triglycerides and weight.
 You want to understand your personal risk factors for heart disease and mark the progress you're making toward a heart healthier you. - Go to the dentist.
 Professional cleaning appears to reduce inflammation-causing bacterial growth, which can lead to dangerous inflammation.